Aniumbott/LabStation/README.md

         ```

 6.  **Firestore Indexes:**
-    *   **Note on Single-Field Indexes:** Firestore automatically creates single-field indexes for every field in your documents (both ascending and descending).
+    *   **Note on Automatic Single-Field Indexes:** Firestore automatically creates single-field indexes for every field (both ascending and descending).
 You do not need to manually create these.
-These automatic indexes cover simple queries like filtering on one field or ordering by one field.
+They cover simple queries like filtering or ordering by one field.
-    *   **Required Composite Indexes:** For more complex queries, you must manually create composite indexes in the Firebase console.
-As you use the application, Firestore might prompt you if a specific query requires a new composite index; these errors usually include a direct link to create it.
-Firestore may also add `__name__` (Ascending or Descending) as the last field to its suggested indexes for tie-breaking and consistency; this is normal and you should typically accept it if the console suggests it.
+    *   **Note on `__name__` in Indexes:** Firestore may automatically append `__name__ (asc)` or `__name__ (desc)` to composite index definitions for internal consistency and tie-breaking, especially when suggested via an error link in the console.
+This is normal, and you should typically accept it.
-    *   **Proactively create the following essential COMPOSITE indexes in the Firebase console (ensure these match the needs of your application queries):**
+    *   **Required Composite Indexes:** Manually create the following COMPOSITE indexes in the Firebase console.
+Firestore might prompt for others if specific query patterns are not covered.

         *   **`users` collection:**
             *   Fields: `role` (Ascending), `name` (Ascending)